G00398275/pands-project/README.md

 ## RESEARCH
 To initiate this project, the author began by searching the internet for resources and previous investigations into this data set.
-Having never previously heard of the Iris dataset the author began research using Google and also read the intial scientific journal wriiten by
+Having never previously heard of the Iris dataset the author began research using Google and also read the initial scientific journal wriiten by
 Ronald Fisher regarding this data.
 There are a wide variety of resources and studies based on this data set (a reference section is included below of the ones used for the purposes of this project).